 Keeping it covered, transfer the cake from the freezer to the fridge and let it thaw slowly for at least a day.
 Then you can place it on a counter (still covered) and let it come to room temperature.

-If you uncover it before it’s come to room temperature, the frosting will form condensation.
-While it will still taste good, it wouldn’t be pretty!
+If you uncover it before it's come to room temperature, the frosting will form condensation.
+While it will still taste good, it wouldn't be as pretty!

 Equipment